Premises Liability Lawyer in Spartanburg, SC

 Contact Us Today

-When you walk into a store, apartment complex, office building, parking lot, restaurant, or another property, you have the right to expect that the property is reasonably safe.
+When you walk into a store, apartment complex, office building, parking lot, restaurant, or another property, you should be able to expect that the property is reasonably safe.
 When property owners, managers, landlords, or businesses fail to fix dangerous conditions or warn people about them, serious injuries can happen.

 Premises liability cases are not limited to slip and fall accidents.
 They can involve unsafe stairs, poor lighting, broken handrails, wet floors, cracked pavement, falling merchandise, negligent security, unsafe parking lots, dog attacks, and other hazards that should have been addressed before someone got hurt.

 At the Law Office of Tyler Rody, we help injured people in Spartanburg and across South Carolina pursue compensation after being hurt on someone else’s property.
-Whether you slipped on a wet grocery store floor, tripped over broken pavement, fell down unsafe stairs, or were injured because a property owner failed to keep the premises safe, our team is ready to help you understand your options.
+Whether you slipped on a wet store floor, tripped over broken pavement, fell down unsafe stairs, or were injured because a property owner failed to keep the premises safe, our office can help you understand your options.

 What Is Premises Liability?